 For the cheesecake:

 - Preheat the oven to 350 °F (175 °C).
-Line a muffin pan with 12 muffin liners.
+Line a regular-sized muffin pan with 12 muffin liners.
 Note that this crust recipe does not work in a regular pie pan – only as mini cheesecakes.

-- With an electric hand mixer, beat the cream cheese and sugar on medium speed until well combined.
-Add the Irish cream, vanilla and salt and mix on low until combined.
+- With an electric hand mixer, beat the cream cheese and sugar at medium speed until well combined.
+Add the Baileys, vanilla, and salt and mix on low until combined.

 For the crust: